gabrielkheisa-ca/blue-green-manual/README.md

-# Deploying Blue/Green Flask Apps to GKE
+# Deploying Blue/Green Flask Apps to GKE with Terraform Load Balancer Switching

-This document outlines the steps to containerize and deploy two simple Flask applications, "Hello, blue" and "Hello, green," to Google Kubernetes Engine (GKE) using a blue-green deployment strategy.
-This strategy allows for near-zero downtime deployments by maintaining two identical environments, "blue" (live) and "green" (new version).
-We will initially deploy the "blue" application, then deploy the "green" application alongside it, gradually transition traffic to "green," and finally scale down the "blue" environment.
+This document outlines the steps to containerize and deploy two simple Flask applications, "Hello, blue" and "Hello, green," to Google Kubernetes Engine (GKE) using a blue-green deployment strategy, **managing traffic switching entirely with Terraform**.
+We will use Terraform to update the service selector, eliminating the need for `kubectl` to switch traffic.

 ## Prerequisites